icopy-site/awesome/docs/awesome/awesome-go.md

 *Libraries for building and working with bots.*

-* [echotron](https://github.com/NicoNex/echotron) - Concurrent library for Telegram Bots written in pure Go.
+* [echotron](https://github.com/NicoNex/echotron) - An elegant and concurrent library for Telegram Bots in Go.
 * [ephemeral-roles](https://github.com/ewohltman/ephemeral-roles) - A Discord bot for managing ephemeral roles based upon voice channel member presence.
 * [go-chat-bot](https://github.com/go-chat-bot/bot) - IRC, Slack & Telegram bot written in Go.
 * [go-joe](https://joe-bot.net) - A general-purpose bot library inspired by Hubot but written in Go.